Updated September 21, 2022

 4. Remain in your residence room.
 You may leave your residence room wearing an ASTM F2100 Level 2 medical-grade mask only when:

-- picking up urgent parcels (eg pharmacy items)
+- picking up urgent parcels (eg pharmacy items) or RATs from the front desk

 - non-urgent items may be picked up when your isolation period ends